 A battery of batteries keeps the systems going during frequent power cuts

 Meetings are often held on the roof - for there is no room downstairs...

-...and are often joined by Calcutta Rescue's CEO "Dr. Bobby" (top left)
+...and are often joined by Calcutta Rescue's former CEO the late "Dr. Bobby" (top left)

 And making posters for the clinics is a tiny but important part of it.

 If you would like to help Jack's work, please click below